 Formality and Honorifics

-One of the major differences between Hindi and English is the use of honorifics.
+One of the major differences between Indian languages and English is the use of honorifics.
 In Indian culture, respect for age and social position are both very important and this is strongly reflected in their languages.

-For more Hindi travel phrases check out our complete guide to How to Say Hello in Hindi.
+For more Hindi travel phrases please check out the article How to Say Hello in Hindi.

 Visit India with Asia Highlights